 - Have your internet connection and cable set up.

-– A company staying over night might help you connect with the new house.
+- Some friends staying overnight might help you connect with the new house.
 Surround yourself with familiar faces, so that an unpleasant feeling caused by the unfamiliar space fades away.
-You could use an extra help, anyway.
+You could use extra help, anyway.

 - Try to stick to your routine as much as you can.

 - Find a way to improve your personal space.
-Rearrange the furniture, install all appliances and keep the positive attitude.
+Rearrange the furniture, install all appliances and keep a positive attitude.
 No matter how hopeless the situation, there is always a solution.